 On the publisher search page

 , first make sure you are searching for fiction publishers.
-If not, use the "Switch to" drop-down list at the top of the search page to select Fiction.
+If not, use the "Switch to" options at the top of the search page and select Fiction.

 The Search page has criteria across four tabs:

 First Tab: The Basics

 Screenshot of Basics tab

 We highly recommend including this option with every search.
 Unless the piece you wrote is a specific genre (such as science fiction, fantasy, romance, etc.), select "General."

 You cannot select a Subgenre until you have selected a Genre.
 We don't recommend selecting a Subgenre unless the piece really is a specific subgenre (such as magic realism, historical fiction, urban fantasy, etc.)

 For non-genre pieces (literary, mainstream, etc.), we highly recommend including this option with every search.
 For genre pieces (fantasy, mystery, etc.), Style is less important but can still be selected.
 The most commonly used options are: "Literary," "Mainstream," and "Experimental," but it's worth exploring all the options.
 Humorists, you can find the "Humorous" option here, under Style.
 (Note: You can't select a Style until you have selected a Genre.)